sisso/rust-mud/docs/forums.md

+# Modules

+controller
+- input and output
+game
+- model and repositories
+logic

+## Why

+Things like timer and trigger will only work well if some structed is well defined.
+Currently send_input is triggering direct changes into the game model.

+## Notes

+- logic modules a independent code or traits added into that receive continaer or specific services in arguments

+## Flow

+- read incoming messages from server
+- controller process incoming messages into inputs or outputs
+- game process inputs
+- game process tick
+- game process timer
+- game process triggers
+- controller.generated outputs from triggers
+- send outputs to server

+## How to achieve it:

+- split logic from repository and moving to new module
+- create in messages, inputs, outputs and triggers

+## It was before?

+This was exactly what we have before.
+The idea was break the big method into a small and more concise functions.

+We can keep the same by just buffering events until tick is run

+## Only actions

+What about look?
+Examine?
+Enter <list candidates?>

 # Tags

 Probably the best way to handle cases like Vendor sell and buy.
 Even better that using a category.